What are the elements of an effective essay introduction?

 Once you’re able to recognise these seven different elements, the next step is to consider their arrangement in the introduction.
 Should you include each element every time for example, and are there any overall structures which may help you when writing essay introductions?

-Once you’ve completed all four lessons about introductory paragraphs, you might also wish to download our beginner, intermediate and advanced worksheets to test your progress or print for your students.
+Once you’ve completed all four chapters about introductory paragraphs, you might also wish to download our beginner, intermediate and advanced worksheets to test your progress or print for your students.
 These professional PDF worksheets can be easily accessed for only a few Academic Marks.